keigoi/kmclib/artifact/artifact.md

    VS code will underline the wrong interaction(s) and you can see the error(s) if you hover over the line.

 	   - Before moving to the next step, uncomment Line 31.

+   * If it does not work as above, try the followings:
+       - If you have an error in Line 1, (re-)run `dune build examples/paper/fib.exe` at the `kmclib` directory.
+       - If no error is highlighted, close and re-open (reload) the Visual Studio Code.

 * **Eventual Reception errors**